-If you own a service business and want to increase the amount of business you generate online, then you need to read this article on How to Sell Your Services Online.
+If you own a service-based business and want to increase the number of businesses you generate online, then you need to read this article on How to Sell Your Services Online.
 As the owner of a service business myself, I understand exactly what you need to do to grow your business.
 In fact, one of our primary services is professional services web design.
-The lifeblood of a service business is consistently and predictably generating qualified leads and converting then into paying customers.
+The lifeblood of a service-based business is consistently and predictably generating qualified leads and converting them into paying customers.

 When I was starting out, I had no clue how to generate quality leads from my website, and as a result, I was forced to focus on price as my primary marketing vehicle.
 What I ultimately found out, after years of banging my head against the wall, was that I was doing everything wrong.

 My approach to sales and marketing on my website was the equivalent of a guy at a singles bar proposing marriage to a stranger before even asking their name or if he could buy them a drink.

 What I’m about to share with you is a proven process on How to Sell Your Services Online and consistently generate new traffic, leads, and sales to your service business.